hadenlabs/resume-template/README.md

 All other trademarks referenced herein are the property of their respective owners.

+## License

+The code and styles are licensed under the MIT license [See project license.](LICENSE).

-## Don't forget to 🌟 Star 🌟 the repo if you like resume
+## Don't forget to 🌟 Star 🌟 the repo if you like resume-template

 [Your feedback is appreciated](https://github.com/hadenlabs/resume-template/issues)